Skip to content

 Club originated as GOTTA – Greater Ozarks Table Tennis Association - and was started in the fall of 1971 by Dave Zapatka while a student at Southwest Missouri State University.
 The club played in a building at 2006 N. National Avenue.
 There were two leagues: one commercial and one university.
 The commercial league consisted of City Utilities, The Elk’s Lodge and the Forsythe Table Tennis Club.
 The Forsythe Club was run by Jack Harrison a longtime player from Kansas City.
 The university league consisted of: Baptist Bible College, Central Bible College, Drury University, Evangel University and SMSU.
 Stan Morest was a member of the commercial club and from 1938 to 1939 was the president of the USTTA … (United States Table Tennis Association as it was then known).

-Since 2001 Ozarks Table Tennis Club has staged 37 USATT sanctioned tournaments; eight non-sanctioned tourneys and six “mini” tournaments for a grand total of 51.
-Forty-three of these tournaments were held at O’Reilly-Tefft gymnasium; five held at Baptist Bible College; two held at Central Bible College; and one held at Parkview High School.
-There have been 2061 players, $51,695 in payouts and several thousand matches played.
+2001 Ozarks Table Tennis Club has staged 40 USATT sanctioned tournaments; 9 non-sanctioned tourneys and 8 mini tournaments for a summed total of: 57.
+Fifty-seven tourneys held at O’Reilly-Tefft gymnasium; five at Baptist Bible College; two at Central Bible College; and one held at Parkview High School.
+There have been 2312 players, $70, 075 in payouts and several thousand matches played.

 Eminent players who’ve played in Springfield: Eric Owens, 2003 USA National champion; Mark Hazinski, world rated #367; Choor Sime Oh (Malaysia) world rated #536; Alfred Najem (Lebanon) world rated #602; Paulo Rocha (Brazil) world rated #633; Fernando Yamazato (Brazil) world rated #682; Venkat Ramesh (India) world rated #725; and Joey Cochran world rated #1138.

-Notable Springfield champions: Alfred Najem ‘5 times’; Parviz Mojaverian, Overland Park, KS ‘4 times’ and Richard Martin, Kansas City, MO ‘3 times’.
-Springfield is a recognized leader in table tennis in both Missouri and the mid-West.
+Notable Springfield champions: Alfred Najem 5 times; Parviz Mojaverian, Overland Park, KS 4 times and Richard Martin, Kansas City, MO 4 times’.
+Springfield is a recognized leader in table tennis in Missouri and the mid-West.

 Visitors